 - Smart Caregiver Economy Cordless Fall Monitor and Cordless Floor Mat Sensor Bundle with Pouch of 30 Cleaning Wipes (Electronics)

 - Smart Caregiver Motion Sensor with Remote Alarm (Electronics)

 - Secure Wireless Caregiver Pager and PIR Motion Sensor for Elderly Patient Wandering and Fall Prevention (Health and Beauty)

-- Motion Sensor & Pager – No Alarm in Patient Room – Package Also Includes a Kerr Medical Anti-Bacterial Wipes (Misc.)
+- Motion Sensor & Pager with AC Adapter – No Alarm in Patient Room – Package Also Includes a Kerr Medical Anti-Bacterial Wipes (Misc.)

 Monitoring seniors without the help of automated technology can be very demanding given that they need very close supervision throughout.
 You hardly ever settle down to rest unless they are asleep.
 And while they are asleep, you would still need to be on the alert lest they wake up to answer the call of nature and trip as they make their way to the washroom.
 If you have managed close monitoring, you are not far from burn out.